 Other El Nido Tours

 Although there are many operators offering El Nido tours, they all follow the same naming conventions and itineraries.
 The cost of El Nido island hopping tours are regulated by the Government so shopping around for the best price is not necessary.
 The prices listed below are correct at the time of publication, but there is talk of them rising in the near future.
-If you love the sound of El Nido tour A, consider doing one of these other El NIdo tours while you are in town.
-The below lists the new itineraries as of 20 November 2018 as a result of the changes dictated by the Protected Area Office …
+If you love the sound of El Nido tour A, consider doing one of these other El Nido tours while you are in town.
+The below lists the new itineraries which changed in November 2018 as a result intervention by the Protected Area Office.

 El Nido Tour B

 El Nido Tour B is fondly referred to as the “Caves & Coves” tour.
 El Nido Tour B visits Vigan Island (Snake Island), Popolkan Island (substitute for Pangulasian Island which is now private), Entalula Beach, Cathedral Cave and Cudugnon Cave.
-El Nido Tour B costs ₱1,300 per person.
-Book El Nido Tour B online with Klook.
+El Nido Tour B costs ₱1,300 per person and you can book El Nido Tour B online with Klook.
+Raphael from Journey Wonders notes

 El Nido Tour C

 The locals say El Nido Tour C is the most popular of all the El Nido tours.
 We had hoped to do Tour C as well, but the inclement weather put paid to that.
 El Nido Tour C visits Helicopter Island, Secret Beach, Hidden Beach, Maniloc Shrine and Tapiutan Island.
 Expect to pay ₱1,400 per person.
-Book El Nido Tour C online with Klook.
+Patrick from Advantographer had the following to say about his experience on Tour C …

 El Nido Tour D